 It's normal to be worried or to feel stressed during this difficult time, but there are many things we can do to help us mind our mental health and wellbeing and to keep ourselves well.

 For more support on minding your mental health, go to yourmentalhealth.ie.
-Here you will also find dedicated advice for minding your mental health during the coronavirus outbreak.
+Here you will also find dedicated advice for minding your mental health during the COVID-19 pandemic.

 Switch off - switching off and giving some time to yourself to do the things you enjoy doing is so important in looking after your mental wellbeing.
 Simple activities like being creative, learning something new, spending time in nature or practising relaxation, can help to restore and revive our spirits and help us to keep ourselves well.